 System evaluations are provided for building components, including envelope (roof, wall, window), lighting, heating, cooling, and service hot water systems.
 This information can help users identify parts of the building in need of attention.
 Two buildings with the same energy asset score may have different system evaluations.
 These evaluations can give users insight into their building's strengths and weaknesses.
 Based on the entered building information, the energy asset scoring tool also identifies potential improvement opportunities in each system evaluated.

 Section 5 of the Protocol provides detailed descriptions of the score calculations, system evaluations methods, and the generation of a cost-effective upgrade package.
 DOE welcomes comments on critical information to be included in the energy asset score report and the methodology used to evaluate systems and generate recommendations.

 DOE expects that a building's score will remain current for at least 10 years, as long as the building does not undergo significant infrastructure changes including replacement of asset-related energy systems.
 If DOE makes any significant changes to the scoring methodology or tool, users will be notified and can receive an updated energy asset score report based on the latest version of the scoring tool.

-After establishing 100-point scales for all relevant building types, DOE expects that the scales can remain static for at least 10 years.
+After establishing 100-point scales for all relevant building types, DOE expects Start Printed Page 9044that the scales can remain static for at least 10 years.
 The overall efficiency of the U.S. building stock is not expected to change dramatically enough to warrant scale revisions within 10 years.